ninest/nextbus-website/content/guides/basic.md

 <ImgComp src="basic/favorites.png" />

-YOu can add all your frequently used bus services to your favorites.
+You can add all your frequently used bus services to your favorites.

 ### Location-aware favorites